 They have greyish body skin color and long black stripes on their body and mature one can be up to 6 inches, so due to their size, it needs 24-30 gallons of water.

-Due to their flat jaws, they are eating many algae as these fishes which are above mentioned.
+Due to their flat jaws, they are eating many algae as these fish which are above mentioned.

 They are beautiful species and have different color body patterns and have bottomless stomachs with grasping jaws.
 They can be in different body shapes with slightly different fins.